jkroepke/helm-secrets/docs/ArgoCD Integration.md

 ArgoCD has limited supported for helm-secrets and Multi-Source application. `sops` backend is not tested yet.

 References:
 * https://github.com/argoproj/argo-cd/issues/11866
 * https://github.com/argoproj/argo-cd/pull/11966

-On ArgoCD 2.6.x, `sops` isn't supported in Multi-Source application, because the source reference, e.g.: `$ref` needs to be at the beginn of a string.
+On ArgoCD 2.6.x, helm-secrets isn't supported in Multi-Source application, because the source reference, e.g.: `$ref` needs to be at the beginn of a string.
 This is in conflict with helm-secrets, since the string needs to beginn with `secrets://`.
 On top, ArgoCD do not resolve references in URLs.

+`HELM_SECRETS_VALUES_ALLOW_ABSOLUTE_PATH` must be set to `true`, since ArgoCD pass value files with absolute file path.

-Ensure that the env `HELM_SECRETS_WRAPPER_ENABLED=true` (default `false`) is set on the argocd-repo-server.
+Ensure that the env `HELM_SECRETS_WRAPPER_ENABLED=true` (default `false`) and `HELM_SECRETS_VALUES_ALLOW_ABSOLUTE_PATH=true` is set on the argocd-repo-server.
-Please ensure you are following the lastest installation instructions (updated on 2023-02-18).
+Please ensure you are following the lastest installation instructions (updated on 2023-03-03).

+### sops backend

-If you are using `sops` backend, additionally define the environment variable `HELM_SECRETS_LOAD_GPG_KEYS` with the path of gpg key as values.
+If you are using `sops` backend, you have to [mounte](#method-1--mount-the-private-key-from-a-kubernetes-secret-as-volume-on-the-argocd-repo-server) the gpg keys on the `argocd-repo-server` and additionally define the environment variable `HELM_SECRETS_LOAD_GPG_KEYS` with the path of gpg key as values.
 Read more about mounting gpg keys [here](#method-1--mount-the-private-key-from-a-kubernetes-secret-as-volume-on-the-argocd-repo-server)

 **Note**: The limitation lives on ArgoCD side. helm-secrets is not able to mitigate the limitations at all.